 Clinically it pre...

-Bagassosis refers to a form of hypersensitivity pneumonitis related to a mouldy molasse usually related to sugar cane called bagasse (Thermoactinomyces sacchari).
-It is considered to reflect a reaction or organic dust.
-It is considered rare especially in recent years.
+Bagassosis refers to a form of hypersensitivity pneumonitis related to a mouldy molasse usually related to sugar cane dry pulpy fibrous residue called bagasse (Thermoactinomyces sacchari).
+It is considered to reflect a reaction to organic dust and is becoming rarer in recent years.

 The ball of wool sign, also referred to as the yarn sign or congealed water lily sign, is an ultrasound appearance, representing degeneration of hydatid cysts (WHO class CE 4).
 The inner side of the cyst detaches from the cyst wall and folds on itself, causing a change from anechoic (fluid) to a...